- What you'll learn

 - Improves brand reputation.

-10. Incentivize your Respondents
+11. Incentivize your respondents

-According to Greenbook, a consumer research company
+According to Greenbook, a consumer research company:

 "⅓ of all respondents cite a desire to earn rewards or prizes as their primary reason for participating"

-Any small reward can significantly affect how many responses you get.
+Even a small reward can significantly affect how many responses you get.

 How To Increase Survey Response Rates?
 FAQ